-While, as we note above, there is increasing international emphasis on using evidence to improve teaching and learning outcomes, how people think about evidence, approach its use, and engage with it are deeply influenced by context (Earl, 2015: pp. 147-148).
-In many countries, there are now two competing agendas at work: on the one hand, there is a move to hold teachers and schools more externally accountable for the education they provide, with engagement in EIP essentially acting as evidence of one aspect of teacher and school effectiveness.
-This approach is generally associated with top-down (government or district-driven) external accountability and high-stakes testing.
-On the other hand, there is a focus on using evidence as part of a process of practitioner enquiry, an approach generally associated with bottom-up (teacher-driven), internal (teacher or school) processes and a wide range of sources of evidence (Earl, 2015: pp. 148).
-This idea of competing agendas is exemplified in the education policy of the UK's current Conservative government, elected in 2015, which (following on from the previous coalition administration) is pursuing a 'self-improving school-led school system'.

-In the self-improving system, evidence-use is positioned as being front and centre, with Greany (2014) suggesting that core characteristics of 'self-improvement', include: 1) teachers and schools being responsible for their own improvement; and 2) teachers and schools required to learn from each other and from research so that effective practice spreads.
+The ways in which teachers and school leaders think about and engage with evidence will also be deeply influenced by context (Cartwright, 2013; Moss, 2013; Cain, 2015); and it is apparent that in many countries there are now two competing EIP agendas at work.
+On the one hand, there is a move to hold teachers and schools more externally accountable for the education they provide, with engagement in EIP essentially acting as one aspect of teacher and school effectiveness.
+This approach is generally associated with top-down (government or district-driven) external high-stakes accountability and testing.
+On the other hand, there is a focus on using evidence as part of a process of practitioner enquiry and innovation, an approach generally associated with bottom-up (teacher-driven), internal (teacher or school) processes, undertaken in relation to a wide range of sources of evidence (Earl, 2015: pp. 148).
+This idea of competing agendas is exemplified in England where, for instance, the education policy of the UK's current Conservative government, elected in 2015, is ostensibly geared towards a more teacher driven approach, described as the 'self-improving school-led school system'.
+In the self-improving system, evidence-use is positioned as being front and centre, with Greany (2014) suggesting that the core characteristics of 'self-improvement', include: 1) teachers and schools being responsible for their own improvement; and 2) teachers and schools being required to learn from each other and from research so that effective practice spreads.
 Greany (2014) also notes in relation to the self-improving school system, the role of Teaching Schools; outstanding schools that are designated to co-ordinate initial and continuing professional development, school to school support and Research and Development across an alliance of partner schools (known as Teaching School alliances).
-By June 2014, 587 Teaching Schools had been designated (Matthews and Berwick, 2013).